sathvikaithala/Final_project/README.md

 ###### Data Analysis Phase:
 Detailed descriptions of our data analysis can be found in our [presentation](https://drive.google.com/file/d/10OQSpUDdGAvfv400hQJ3XEkmrohSWTQC/view?usp=sharing), on slide 7.

+Here are the housing price trends of New York (top) and Los Angeles (bottom), after we cleaned null values from our data.
+We found that the housing prices in Los Angeles to rise in a more linear and predictable fashion compared to New York, which was more sporadic.

 ![Los Angeles and New York](Images/LA_NY_Plot.png)